Our team of leaders.

 Co-Founder & Co-Director Massachusetts, United States

 Jenn has had the honor of working with survivors of trauma for all of her career.
-Along with working in private practice as a trauma-informed therapist, Jenn is the Co-Director of the Center for Trauma and Embodiment where she works to oversee training and supports the development of body-first interventions for healing from trauma.
+Along with working in private practice as a trauma-informed therapist, Jenn is the Executive Director of the Center for Trauma and Embodiment where she works to oversee training and supports the development of body-first interventions for healing from trauma.
 Jenn also leads trainings in Trauma Center Trauma Sensitive Yoga (TCTSY) throughout the U.S, provides consultation to organizations on how to become more trauma informed at all levels.
 Jenn co-founded the Center for Trauma and Embodiment at JRI in 2018.

 Sydney Spears, PhD

-Leadership Team Member
+Leadership Team Member CFTE

 Author of Finding Self-Compassion: A Mindfulness Workbook for Getting to Know and Love Yourself